Problems with method of teaching rate law

 Memorization plays a key part in students’ academic careers in almost every subject.
 In math you must learn and memorize formulas such as Pythagoras’ theorem, in biology you must remember the 4 bases that make up every strand of DNA.
 These memorizations are essential as there is no real alternative to teaching these concepts other than going over different examples until students are competent at dealing with related problems.

-However, every now and then a topic comes up that is inherently difficult to teach, and a quick solution is simply asking students to memorize the equations and steps to answer exam questions without a conceptual understanding.
+However, every now and then a topic comes up that is inherently difficult for students to master, and students have a tendency to memorize the equations and steps to answer exam questions without a conceptual understanding.
 One such topic appears in advance chemistry courses and time and again causes problems for students is chemical kinetics.
 The kinetics of chemical reactions dictate if they will occur under certain conditions, how fast they will occur and how much product they will produce per unit of reactant.
 Thus, kinetics are extremely important for small and industrial scale reactions.
 Despite this, a core principle of kinetics, the rate laws, is taught inadequately in many schools.
-The concepts involved are very difficult to grasp for new students and due to the teaching methods employed all the student can do is hope that they can remember the equations and what shape 0th,1st and 2nd order reaction graphs look like.
-This is counter effective and we will explain why.
+The concepts involved are very difficult to grasp especially for new students and it seems it would be easier for students to just memorize the equations and what shape 0th,1st and 2nd order reaction graphs look like.
+This approach is counter effective in the long term and experience tells us so.

 The equations given to students in the chemistry exam booklets are what are known as the integrated rate equations.
 These equations will not be new to the students when they are sitting the exam, they will be solidly memorized in their minds.
 However, they will most likely not understand how they go from these: